slogan621/tscharts/routingslip/routingslip.md

    `patient` patient id.
 If specified with a clinic, a single routing slip is returned.
 Otherwise, all routing slips for the patient are returned in an array.<br />
    `clinic` clinic id.
 If specified alone, routing slips for all patients are returned for the clinic.
 If specified with patient, then a single routing slip is returned. <br />
+   `category` category name. return routing slips matching the category, one of 'New Cleft', 'Dental', 'Returning Cleft', 'Ortho', 'Other' <br />

 *  **URL Params**